VahidKarimiMotahhar/TrainingForecasting/README.md

 Figures 1, 3, and 4 were produced using the `Figure1,3,4.xlsx` Excel file.
 Figure 2 was produced using the `Figure2script.R` R script.
 Tables 1 and 2 were produced using `Table1script.R` Rscript and `Table2STATAscript.do`STATA Code.
 The `Table 2 Results on 6092024.pdf`contains example of our models' results.
 This GitHub repository was assembled on September 30th 2024.
-The Results provided in Table 2 was produced on June 29th 2024.
-More specifications on computational environment can be found in the `Table2STATAscript.do`.
+The Results provided in Table 2 was produced on June 29th 2024 (find more details in the `Table 2 Results on 6092024.pdf`).
+To find specifications on computational environment access the `Table2STATAscript.do`.

 ## Computational instructions